AndrewRussellHayes/apollo-lambda/instructions.md

  https://siclwpysu2.execute-api.ap-southeast-2.amazonaws.com/development/graphiql?query=query%20%7B%0A%20%20posts%20%7B%0A%20%20%20%20id%0A%20%20%7D%0A%7D&operationName=undefined

 ## How about a database somewhere along the line?
 Mongo?
 Dynamo?
 MySQL?
+Next post please
 ## set up locally using express and docker - to test our resolvers etc:

 npm install --save express body-parser